D2C-SR: A Divergence to Convergence Approach for Real-World Image Super-Resolution: Conclusion

 \section{Conclusion}

 In this study, we revisit the problem of image super-resolution and provide a new two-stage approach: divergence stage for multiple predictions learning as well as convergence for predictions fusion.
-Instead of modeling the entire distribution, we propose to learn a limited number of representative predictions and keep a sufficient divergence.
+Considering the limitations of traditional SR methods and SR space methods, we adopt a trade-off approach by using a finite discrete distribution to fit the high-frequency details.
 This allows the network to be more efficient and achieves state-of-the-art performance with much less computational cost.
-We believe such divergence to convergence framework is a promising direction for image processing tasks like image inpainting as well as image denoising, and it is worth further exploration.
+Futher, our D2C framework is a promising direction for image processing tasks like image inpainting as well as image denoising, and it is worth further exploration.